5 Things You Should Do Before You Turn on a Burner

 Your optimistic outlook may serve you well in other areas of your life, but it’s not doing you any favors when you clear a tiny strip of countertop space in the midst of a mound of dirty dishes and say, “That’s good enough for me!”
 No. No, it’s not.

-I know, because I’ve done it, and what ends up happening is this: things get even more cramped, dishes fall to the floor, you accidentally throw the peeled carrot skins into the pot instead of the carrots themselves, and by the end there are just too many piles what’s happening help me someone.
+I know, because I’ve done it, and what ends up happening is this: Things get even more cramped, dishes fall to the floor, you accidentally throw the peeled carrot skins into the pot instead of the carrots themselves, and by the end, there are just too many piles.

 Prep space is premium, especially if you have a small kitchen, so don’t start cooking until you’ve cleared as much as you can.
 This means emptying the countertop and starting with a clean chopping board.
 Set yourself up for success, as the saying goes.